Senegalese fans in the UK decide where loyalties lie ahead of World Cup clash

 Veronique Sow, who has lived in London for five years, will watch the match live in Qatar.

-Senegalese football fans based in London have decided where their loyalties lie as they gear up for Sunday’s World Cup clash which will send either Senegal or England out of the tournament.
+Senegalese football fans based in the UK have decided where their loyalties lie as they gear up for Sunday’s World Cup clash which will send either Senegal or England out of the tournament.

 The Three Lions’ 3-0 win over Wales secured them a spot in the knockout stages against Senegal, who became group A runners-up with a 2-1 victory over Ecuador on Tuesday.